w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 Seconding a proposal means that you are agreeing with the proposal and backing it with an equal amount of deposit as was originally locked.
 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).
 By seconding a proposal you will move it higher up the rank of proposals.
-It is possible to second a proposal multiple times and therewith bond more funds to back it.
 The most seconded proposal &mdash; in value, not number of supporters &mdash; will be brought to a referendum every launch period.

 Note that it is possible for a single account to second a proposal multiple times.
 This is by